smartcar/javascript-sdk/README.md

 To make requests to a vehicle from a web application, the end user must connect their vehicle using [Smartcar Connect](https://smartcar.com/docs/api#smartcar-connect).
 The Smartcar JavaScript SDK provides an easy way to launch and handle Connect to retrieve the resulting `code`.

 Before integrating with the JavaScript SDK, you'll need to register an application in the [Smartcar dashboard](https://dashboard.smartcar.com).
-Once you have registered an application, you will have an Application ID, which will allow you launch Connect and authorize users.
+Once you have registered an application, you will have an Application ID, which will allow you to launch Connect and authorize users.

 ## Installation